Skip to content

 All South African citizens/applicants requiring civic services, and who reside in Bayern and Baden-Wuerttemberg shall approach the South African Consulate-General in Munich: Sendlinger-Tor-Platz 5, 80336 Munich

-1. The subject line of the email: Appointment request
+1. Subject line of email: Appointment request

 3. Applicant’s date and place of birth

-4. Applicant’s South African identity number
+4. South African 13-digit identity number, if applicable/available

-6. Contact details (Address + mobile phone number)
+5. Contact details (Address + mobile phone number)

-Checklist of what you need
+Checklist of what documentation you need

 Please note that you need to take your current passport with you, as well as copies (See links above).
 Your current passport will be returned to you.
 The following statement is on the application checklist.